iDestyKK/CN_PPTRM/README.md

 at any speed you wish, and can be recorded at a later time if you wish to put it on YouTube?
 Yeah, me too! :)

+Now, obviously, you're going to have to replay the gameplay and record it to put clips up on YouTube or other video sites.
+But it's still nice to have the original replay file right?

 ## Format Details
 I haven't looked too much into the format of `data.bin`, but figuring out how replays were stored was as simple as making a clean save, making a replay, and